 Minoxidil is often more effective in improving hair growth in central areas of the scalp than in frontal areas.
 It is often effectively used by physician hair restoration specialists to complement hair transplantation, contributing to an appearance of "fullness" in scalp hair.

-If minoxidil proves effective in halting hair loss and/or stimulating new hair growth, its use becomes a lifetime commitment.
+If minoxidil proves effective in retarding (or slowing) hair loss and/or stimulating new hair growth, its use becomes a lifetime commitment.
 If regular application of minoxidil is halted, all results of therapy will be rapidly lost over the next 3 to 6 months.

 How Does Minoxidil Work?